| |

 accomplish

-his boy's camp - it's busy-work to keep him out of matters that might be
+his boy's camp - it's busy-work to keep him out of important matters.
+What Paine does not know is that Smith’s new

 land right in the middle of the secret new dam-building scheme under the